cran-task-views/Spatial/Spatial.md

     designed to be compatible with both base R and with the tidymodels modeling framework, and adopt `r pkg("yardstick")` classes and interfaces.
+-   `r pkg("spStack")` fits Bayesian generalized linear models with spatially-temporally varying coefficients (STVC) using predictive stacking.
+    It completely avoids iterative algorithms such as MCMC, offering a more practical and faster alternative that delivers competitive predictive performance.

 ### Ecological analysis